rack/rack-attack/README.md

 ## Installation

-Add the [rack-attack](http://rubygems.org/gems/rack-attack) gem to your Gemfile or run
+Install the [rack-attack](http://rubygems.org/gems/rack-attack) gem; or add it to you Gemfile with bundler:

+    # In your Gemfile
-    gem install rack-attack
+    gem 'rack-attack'

 Tell your app to use the Rack::Attack middleware.
 For Rails 3 apps: